-8. Need for Speed ProStreet PSP Xbox One
+8. Need For Speed ProStreet PSP

-Need for Speed ProStreet is one of the more eccentric high profile announcements of the year.
-Given the Need for Speed series’ records, as action-packed, police pursuit filled, illegal street racing dramatic, EA’s choice to focus on legal street racing in semi-realistic marketing cars is hard to think.
+Need for Speed ProStreet is one of the more eccentric high-profile announcements of the year.
+Given the Need for Speed series’ records, as action-packed, police pursuit-filled, illegal street racing dramatic, EA’s choice to focus on legal street racing in semi-realistic marketing cars is hard to think.

-Multiple of the group’ trademark characteristics return, but whereas previous games have been a great pleasure and easy to get into, ProStreet has positioned itself awkwardly near the Forza end of the racing genre scale – not specifically what Need for Speed fans will be anticipating.
+Multiple of the group’s trademark characteristics return, but whereas previous games have been a great pleasure and easy to get into, ProStreet has positioned itself awkwardly near the Forza end of the racing genre scale – not specifically what Need for Speed fans will be anticipating.

-9. Need for Speed Nitro
+9. Need For Speed Nitro

 The front cover of Need for Speed: Nitro boastfully demands that it’s the first Need for Speed custom-built for the Wii.
-It seems like something meriting making some noise about, with Wii owners until this point having to suffer poor ports of a mixed bunch of NFS titles.
+It seems like something meriting to making some noise about, with Wii owners until this point having to suffer poor ports of a mixed bunch of NFS titles.

 A game built around the Wii’s strengths and its fans should, in theory anyway, present an altogether better racing experience for the console’s millions of owners.
 And yes, Nitro is better than the ports the console has had in the past, but it’s still not a racer that many gamers will get too enthusiastic about.

-10. Need for Speed The Run
+10. Need For Speed The Run

 Rockets are being fired into the snow-covered peaks of the Rocky Mountains, causing a series of avalanches as I attempt to maneuver my incredibly expensive supercar down a snaking downhill road.
 Chunks of ice crash onto the track reducing visibility, followed by large boulders that block portions of the path and cause me to swerve violently from side to side.